LaPolice/LP-RF-Tools/addImagesToCurrentFont/README.md

 # addImagesToCurrentGlyph

-takes a folder of bitmaps (jpg, tif or png) and loads them in their associated glyph window
+takes a folder of bitmaps (jpg, tif or png) and loads them in their associated glyph window.

 the script operates on the current font.
 On execution, a folder requester is opened to allow the user to point to the location of the images to be imported.